Best Instant Hot Water Dispenser for a Perfect Cuppa (2023)

 That’s why it’s vital to select a hot water dispenser that has a concealed heating element.
 These are much less likely to make contact with your skin or flammable materials.
 What’s more, look for onboard boil-dry protection, which shuts the unit off whenever there’s no water left to boil.

 If you have trouble understanding this, consider that water is a powerful heat sink.
 This means it soaks up all that heat produced by the heating element.
 Without the water, there’s nothing to stop the heating element from going full power and overheating.

 Don’t neglect automatic shutoffs either, especially in always-on units.
 You don’t want your device waiting standby when you’re going out of town for travel, for example.

 Other commonly overlooked/poorly understood safety features of hot water dispensers include:

 - Hydroelectric separation, in which electrical components are kept completely isolated from water-handling components–often with an element of redundancy for safety.

 - Sturdy construction and easy handling.
-After all, a unit whose structure responds poorly to daily use is far more likely to lead to painful spills and burns.
+After all, a unit that responds poorly to daily use is far more likely to cause painful spills and burns.

 - Rubber feet.
 No, they’re not just there to protect your countertops!
 You want your dispenser to grip the surface it sits on so as to prevent sloshing or tipping over.

 Most people neglect keeping their hot water dispensers up to snuff — this is a mistake.
 Here’s an easy checklist to keep your unit working safely and efficiently:

 - Clean the spout from time to time — Warm water mixed with dish soap or vinegar usually does the trick.